Maria Clara Lobregat: Personal life

 Lobregat met her husband, Celso Lobregat, during volunteer work at Remedios Hospital at Malate, Manila.
 They wed on January 30, 1945, and had six children.
 Her husband was killed in a plane crash in May 1968.
 Her first son, Celso Lobregat, became representative of the former lone district of Zamboanga City in 1998, and later the Mayor of Zamboanga City in 2004 until 2013.

 Death and legacy

-Lobregat died of cardiac arrest at 11:30 p.m. on January 2, 2004, at the Makati Medical Center.
+Lobregat died of cardiac arrest on January 2, 2004, at the Makati Medical Center.
 Her remains were first flown to Zamboanga Cathedral for her wake and funeral, before being transported back to Metro Manila for burial at Manila Memorial Park – Sucat in Parañaque.
 She was succeeded by Vice-Mayor Erico Basilio Fabian as Zamboanga City Mayor.
 Her son, Celso L. Lobregat was elected City Mayor in the 2004 local elections.

 In 2004, a portion of the Pan-Philippine Highway (National Route 1), particularly the sections known as Lanao-Pagadian-Zamboanga City Road and Pagadian City-Zamboanga City Road, was named as the Maria Clara L. Lobregat Highway in her memory through Republic Act No. 9250.
 The same year, through City Ordinance No. 264, the Butterfly Garden at Pasonanca Park was named Jardin Maria Clara L. Lobregat.